jbrown3859/RoadTrip-Journal-MD/journal.md

 - As Im about to go to bed, we wired up a long male to female 12vdc cigarette cable into the tent off of the outlet in the car that is always on to charge out phones in the tent.
 Very sketchy.
 - There are various firework shows going on with a main one just over a hill that we cant see.
 We spent a few hours finishing laundry and watched a family light ground fireworks on the side of the road.
 - We plan on eating a nice breakfast at the diner on the grounds.

+- Watching Pulp Fiction in the tent as it downloads on Netflix.

+## Day 10
+#### Tripometer: 2949.6
+- Today we started off by eating breakfast at Johnson's Cafe, the restaurant at the RV park.
+We had to wait a decent amount of time but it was worth the wait.
+We all got the loaded omelete.
+Cole signed us in wrong and one of the watiers thought we were foreign and didnt speak english.
+- After breakfast, we headed towards Red Cliff campground just north of Yellowstone.
+- We restocked on Helena at the quietest supermarket Ive ever seem.
+We also got more dry ice for the cooler.
+- The drive through southern montana is super boring.
+Though, the speed limit was 80 almost all the way.
+- We arrived at camp, setup, and took a walk around.
+We found some rock climbers up a short trail out of camp.
+- We are trying to book white water rafting for tomorrow but Andrew is the only one with any service.
+We called Mr. Obryan to try to secure a reservation because andrew's service can really only call and text.
+Will see if it worked tomorrow.\